Jane Catulle-Mendès: Writing

 The article continues;We are a little surprised not to find Mallarmé in this company.
 It seems that Mme Catulle Mendès owes him some beautiful verses.
 But the most beautiful, no doubt, ... although she has made some that are charmingly crafted, and that others are formed of a vapour finer than the shadow of a dream - the most beautiful are those stripped of all literature, those most simply of her soul.
 It is amazing that in this passionate poem there is not a cry.
 The accent is serious, ardent and mingled with a magnificent sadness: clairvoyance is the poetry of love, and one would find nothing more moving there than the sonnet in which she listens to a lover with intoxicated words:

 Silently I listen to the poem…

 Happy and sorrowful, oh my lover, I know:

 You think of love, and it is I who love you.

 In 1910 Jane's work was published, along with that of her husband Catulle Mendès, in the international magazine Poesia, founded in Milan in 1905 by Futurist Filippo Tommaso Marinetti.

 An unflattering portrayal of her in the Mercure de France in 1911 gave rise to a defamation lawsuit that writer André Rouveyre and the newspaper eventually lost.

 During World War 1 Jane was founder of a war charity in Paris and when in New York was invited in June 1915, to give a lecture in French in Pelham Manor, New York at the home of Frederick H. Allen and his wife Adele, whom she had met in Paris when Fred Allen was a lieutenant commander in the Naval Reserves Flying Corps and Adele was the head of the American Committee for Devastated France.

 After divorce from Boussac and her marriage to Catulle Mendès, distinguished member of the famous group of poets known as Le Parnasse, Jane had a son, Primice, who was killed on the battlefields of France in 1917 at the age of twenty.
-Her La Prière sur l'enfant mort (Lemerre, 1921) was written in his memory and details her struggles, using her literary and other connections; Pierre Loti, a Russian general, and head of Russian ambulances, to obtain permission to go and recover his body for a proper burial.
+Her La Prière sur l'enfant mort (Lemerre, 1921) was written in his memory and details her struggles, using her literary and other connections; she approached Pierre Loti, a Russian general, and head of Russian ambulances, to obtain permission to go and recover his body for a proper burial.
 On Armisitice Day, 11 November 1918, she wrote in La Prière: "Tears... tears..." adding, "The mere thought of those handsome soldiers, like him, who will be welcomed home in the light of day, makes me collapse..."

 In the 1920s she enjoyed a prosperous lifestyle and famous friends, some longstanding, like Sarah Bernhardt who had been the godmother of her son Primice.
-Louise Faure-Favier, writing in 1927 on "Aviation and Literature" in La Mercure notes her holiday flight with Pierre Mille Yvonne Serruys from Antibes to Ajaccio.
+Louise Faure-Favier, writing in 1927 on "Aviation and Literature" in La Mercure notes her holiday flight, with Pierre Mille and Yvonne Serruys, from Antibes to Ajaccio.

 Jane established the Émile Verhaeren prize with money from her son Marcel from her first marriage.
 She was a contributor to La Muse Française from 1922.